openwdl/wdl/versions/development/SPEC.md

 In order to encourage interopable workflows, wdl authors and engine creators should view the `hints` section strictly as an optimization that can be made for a specific task at runtime, and they should not view it as a set of requirements for that task.
 By following this principle, we can guarantee that a workflow is runnable on all platforms assuming the `runtime` block has the required parameters, regardless of what is contained within the hints section.

-The following is a basic set of guidelines that engines and authors should follow when writing hints:
+The following is a basic set of guidelines that engines and authors must follow when writing hints:

 1. A hint should never be required
 2. Less is more.
 Before adding a new hint key, ask yourself "do you really need another hint?", or "is there a better way to specify the behaviour you require".
 If so, then adding a hints is not likely the right way to go about your task.